mohdahsank001/flappybird-definitive-edition-/README.md

 <br>
 <img width="1108" alt="image" src="https://user-images.githubusercontent.com/67852641/199165672-5e19a162-82f3-43c2-83b8-52fdadc7275b.png">
 <br>
+'''
-****Introducing floating tubes- In the new game, tubes are never attached to a surface but rather float in air.
+Introducing floating tubes- In the new game, tubes are never attached to a surface but rather float in air.
 We wanted users to score through the game, so we have introduced a new feature.
-In certain pipe configuration, you will be able to move below or above the tube. ****
+In certain pipe configuration, you will be able to move below or above the tube.
+'''
 <img width="1108" alt="image" src="https://user-images.githubusercontent.com/67852641/199165827-f5896143-e495-4057-9ac1-cc479b841197.png">